All Episodes

 I said that, you know, I'm 70 years old now.

-I've seen a big spiritual moral decline in the world.
+I've seen a big spiritual, moral decline in the world.

 Even in our own country now, I don't want to talk politics particularly, but I do want to say this.

-We have this guy now, Trump, and he's just wild man.
+We have this guy now, Trump, and he's just wild man, absolute wild man by any current political standards.

 And he is way, way ahead.

-And I've said this before, I'm going to say it again, that they're virtually Politically speaking, and I'll hold it there, they're ready to burn it all down.
+I think that people, a lot of them, thankfully, I guess, are so fed up, and I've said this before, I'm going to say it again, that they're virtually politically speaking, and I'll hold it there, they're ready to burn it all down.

 And that's why Trump is as popular as he is right now.

-I think you're seeing, and it's not just a social condition, I think there's a spiritual condition behind this.
+Oh, yeah, I think you're seeing, and it's not just a social condition.

 And it mirrors that which was in Weimar, Germany.